asimondev/agraf/README.md

 This *README* describes the usage of AGRAF Python scripts to export performance data from Oracle database and import them into MySQL database.
 The export is done into plain CSV and text files.
 During the export the tool uses SQL*Plus to select the data from AWR and some other views.
 You can find the list of all used data sources in the file agraf_contents.txt in the export output directory.

-It's recommended to specify **-a** option to export AWR HTML reports and ADDM reports.
-The SQL statements are not exported directly.
-They will be extracted by parsing AWR HTML reports.
+It's recommended to specify **-a** option to export both AWR HTML reports and ADDM reports.
+Per default the SQL statements are not exported.
+They can be exported by using the **--report sqltext** option.

 The import Python script uses MySQL client and LOAD DATA INFILE statements.